univ-of-utah-marriott-library-apple/display_manager/README.md

 | `no-hidpi` | Don't show HiDPI resolutions |
 | `only-hidpi` | Only show HiDPI resolutions |

+Notes:
+* "HiDPI" , also known as "Retina Display" among Apple products, refers to a high ratio of pixels (or "dots" in "dots per inch"/"DPI") to the physical area they occupy in a display.
+Fore more information, see [here](https://en.wikipedia.org/wiki/Retina_Display)
-Note: by default, both HiDPI and non-HiDPI resolutions are shown.
+* By default, both HiDPI and non-HiDPI resolutions are shown.

 | Scope (optional) | Description |
 |---|---|